tsubik/tsubik.github.io/_posts/2016-06-16-make-your-emberjs-web-app-more-progressive-part-2.md

 image: pwa-splittypie-offline.png
 ---

-This is the second part of the series about making your ember app more mobile friendly, more progressive.
+This is the second part of the series about making your ember app more mobile friendly.
 [The first part][first-post] was about adding Home Screen icons, Splashscreen, and controlling app shell display on mobile devices.
 This time, I want to write more about offline assets caching.